INDIA STOCKS-Indian shares rise ahead of federal budget

-BENGALURU, Feb 1 (Reuters) - Indian shares rose on Wednesday ahead of the Union budget, which will be closely vetted by investors for government measures to aid the long-term growth of the economy with a global slowdown in the vicinity.
+BENGALURU, Feb 1 (Reuters) - Indian shares rose on Wednesday ahead of the Union budget, which investors will closely watch for government measures, including spending to aid the long-term growth of the economy, with a global slowdown in the vicinity.

 Finance Minister Nirmala Sitharaman will present the Union budget at 11:00 a.m.
 IST, in which the Indian government will likely seek to lower its fiscal deficit, while offering incentives for investment to taxpayers.